Dr. Richard Smith can make you a lot more money from your investments.

 You enter your stock symbol, the date you bought your stock, and the percentage trailing stop you want to use.
 TradeStops automatically adjusts your trailing stops for you.
 It will also send you an e-mail or a text message when your stock hits its trailing stop.

-Richard’s website allows you to do fancier trailing stops if you prefer.
-But I don’t think you need to get fancier than this…
+Richard’s website allows you to do fancier trailing stops if you prefer (including stops that change their percentages in response to risk and volatility).
+But as a first step, I don’t think you need to get fancier than this…